Memphis Child Custody Lawyer

 The decision as to which parent the child will reside is an important one that can affect both the primary residential parent, the other parent, and the child for years to come.
-That is why it is important that your interests and those of your child are properly represented by a Memphis child custody attorney from Douglass & Runger, Attorneys at Law.
+That is why it is important that your interests and those of your child are properly represented by a Memphis child custody attorney from Douglass & Runger, PLLC, Attorneys at Law.

 How Does a Court Decide Child Custody Issues in Tennessee?